Federico-Tremolada/enthesis-fem-model/README.md

 ### Key Outcomes

-- variable Poisson’s ratio has a secondary but non-negligible effect
+- variable Poisson’s ratio has a negligible effect on the mechanical response
-- the overall stress distribution remains consistent across models
+- the overall stress distribution remains governed by the stiffness gradient
 - energy analysis confirms the mechanical advantage of graded interfaces
-- the **power-law model (n = 2)** remains the most effective configuration
+- the **power-law model (n = 3)** remains the most effective configuration

 ---